GovReady/govready-q/deployment/govready-wazuh/README.md

 After setting the variables, continue with the "Run GovReady-Q + Wazuh Multi-container App" section above.

-If you don't set enviroment variables, these defaults are used:
+If you don't set environment variables, these defaults are used:

 ```bash
 export GOVREADY_Q_HOST=test.example.com